AndrewJBateman/angular-app-infopwa/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-* To-Do: Update CSS to present info better or use Anular Mat cards.
+* To-Do: Update CSS to present info better or use Angular Material cards.
 Change to reference a new API with more useful data and display more fields.

 ## :clap: Inspiration